Wanis al-Qaddafi: Family

 Wanis al-Qaddafi was married to Amal, the daughter of Omar Faiek Shennib, from the distinguished House of Shennib.
 She founded a high school in 1961 and worked as headmistress there until she resigned in 1974 to look after Wanis, who had suffered a heart attack.
 After Wanis' death in 1986, she continued to live in their modest house in Benghazi, Libya.

-In 1977, Al-Qaddafi's eldest son Majid, fled to United States following his involvement in the April 1976 demonstrations against the Gaddafi regime at Benghazi's Gar Younis university which saw hundreds of student demonstrators killed or imprisoned.
+In 1977, Al-Qaddafi's eldest son Majid, fled to the United States following his involvement in the April 1976 demonstrations against the Gaddafi regime at Benghazi's Gar Younis university which saw hundreds of student demonstrators killed or imprisoned.
 Identified as a key protester, Majid Al A-Qaddafi found safe passage to the US and eventually settling in Portland, Oregon where he kept a low profile.
 He was allowed to return to Libya in 1994.
 After the killing of Muammar Gaddafi in 2011, Majid emerged as a leading federalist.
 He died in August 2012.

 Al-Qaddafi's younger son, Mohsen Al-Qaddafi fared less well.
 In 1981, at age 13, he became involved in a plot against Qaddafi.
 The plot was discovered and its leaders executed.
 Others were sentenced to life imprisonment.
 Mohsen was imprisoned at the age of fourteen and passed the next seven years in jail, as Qaddafi's youngest political prisoner.
 Soon after his release in 1988, he was smuggled to Tunisia by his family to study in Egypt and eventually joined his elder brother in the United States.